AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/sendgrid-file-limitation.md

 ---
 title: "[!DNL SendGrid] file limitation for Adobe Commerce Cloud"
-description: This article provides a workaround to the  [!DNL SendGrid] limitation in Adobe Commerce on cloud infrastructure.
+description: This article provides a workaround to the  [!DNL SendGrid] limitation for Adobe Commerce on cloud infrastructure.
 feature: Deploy, Marketing Tools
 role: Developer, Admin
 ---
 # [!DNL SendGrid] limitation for Adobe Commerce Cloud

-This article provides some workarounds to the [!DNL SendGrid] limitation on Adobe Commerce on Cloud infrastructure.
+This article provides some workarounds to the [!DNL SendGrid] limitation for Adobe Commerce on Cloud infrastructure.

 ## Affected products and versions